annaparlak/annaparlak.github.io/research.md

 The main advantage of using veering triangulations to study pseudo-Anosov flows is that they are combinatorial objects with a very rigid structure.
 This often simplifies proofs of theorems relating pseudo-Anosov flows to other structures in 3-dimensional topology.
 See for instance the [relation between the Teichmüller polynomials and certain twisted Alexander polynomials](https://arxiv.org/abs/2101.12162v3).
 {: style="text-align: justify"}

-Moreover, there are many computer programs available to study 3-manifolds using their triangulations ([SnapPy](https://snappy.math.uic.edu/), [Regina](https://regina-normal.github.io/) etc.) that were used to build a database of veering triangulations and write code to study these triangulations.
-In other words, passing from pseudo-Anosov flows to veering triangulations allows one to study flows experimentally.
+Moreover, the existing software to study triangulations (such as [SnapPy](https://snappy.math.uic.edu/) or [Regina](https://regina-normal.github.io/) etc.) can now be used to study pseudo-Anosov flows experimentally.
 {: style="text-align: justify"}

    * [Veering Census](https://math.okstate.edu/people/segerman/veering.html) (Saul Schleimer, Henry Segerman)